Skip to main content

 The app instance

 The starting point of a frontend app is the createApp function, which accepts a single options object as its only parameter.
-It is imported from @backstage/frontend-app-api, which is where you will find most of the common APIs for building apps.
+It is imported from @backstage/frontend-defaults, which is where you will find most of the common APIs for building apps.

 This is how to create a minimal app: